Ergodicity of Iwasawa continued fractions via markable hyperbolic geodesics: Convergence

 \section{Convergence}

 Convergence in the specific case of proper and discrete Iwasawa continued fractions with $k=\C$, $n=1$, and $\Zee$ left-translations by the integer Heisenberg group was given in \cite{LV}, Lemma 3.19 through Theorem 3.21.
-The proof extends readily except for the use of discreteness of the Gaussian integers in Lemma 3.20.
-While the rings generated by the coefficients of $\Mod$ (in a given matrix representation) need not be discrete, the proof only requires a lower bound on the norm of a non-zero denominator.
-We recover this from the discreteness of $\Mod$ in Lemma \ref{lemma:discreteness} below, proving:
+We now extend this to the following result:

 \begin{thm} Fix a proper and discrete Iwasawa continued fraction algorithm, and let $x\in K$.
 If $x$ has infinitely many CF digits, then the convergents $M_i(0)$ converge to $x$; otherwise, if $x$ has exactly $i$ CF digits, then $M_i(0)=x$. \end{thm}